bincrafters/templates/README.md

 The example below shows the commands used to publish to bincrafters conan repository.
 To publish to your own conan respository (for example, after forking this git repository), you will need to change the commands below accordingly.

+## Issues

+All issues, such as feature request, bug, support or discussion are centralized on Community repository.
+If you are interested to open a new issue, please visit https://github.com/bincrafters/community/issues.

 ## Build and package

 The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
 This includes downloading dependencies from "build_requires" and "requires" , and then running the build() method.